jedisct1/zig-bounded-array/README.md

 If you're looking for a Zig equivalent to Rust's super useful `ArrayVec`, this is it.

-It is very useful to pass around small arrays whose exact size is only known at runtime, but whose maximum size is known at comptime, without requiring an `Allocator`.
+It is useful to pass around small arrays whose exact size is only known at runtime, but whose maximum size is known at comptime, without requiring an `Allocator`.

 Bounded arrays are easier and safer to use than maintaining buffers and active lengths separately, or involving structures that include pointers.